 Sand Hauling.
-Our sand hauling services provide last-mile trucking and logistics services for proppant used in completion activities in the Utica shale, Permian basin and SCOOP/STACK.
-As of December 31, 2018, we owned a fleet of 57 trucks.
+Our sand hauling services provide last-mile trucking and logistics services for proppant used in completion activities in the Utica Shale, Permian Basin and SCOOP/STACK.
+As of December 31, 2019, we owned a fleet of 58 trucks.
+Additionally, we had 28 owner operator drivers providing sand hauling services as of December 31, 2019.

 Water Transfer.
-Our water transfer services provide water sourcing and water transfer services primarily for completion activities.
-As ofDecember 31, 2018, we owned 136 water transfer pumps and 88 miles of layflat hose.
+Our water transfer services provide water sourcing and water transfer services primarily for completion activities in the mid-continent region.
+As of December 31, 2019, we owned 136 water transfer pumps and 117 miles of layflat hose.